The First Global e-Competition on Astronomy and Astrophysics: Academic tasks and the evaluation process

-The AC convened on-line for eight sessions of 2-hours each in July -September with the following main topics: \begin{enumerate} \item Format and name of the competition \item Scheduling of the academic programme \item Vetting of submitted questions \item Short-listing of questions for the competition and assigning of each short-listed task to a reviewer (member of AC charged with independently solving the problem, editing the question, and working out a detailed marking scheme). \item Discussion of observational questions and their implementation \item Discussion of theoretical questions and their implementation \item Discussion of data analysis questions and their implementation \item Discussion of team tasks for the Team Competition. \end{enumerate} Two problems were assigned as team competition tasks: The first problem encouraged students to explore the scientific literature and become familiar with topics beyond the standard curriculum in order to understand what information ws required to answer the questions.
-The second problem required students to take advantage of their different positions across the globe and combine night sky measurements from all of their geographical locations to obtain a solution (this task will be discussed in a separate paper).
+The AC convened online for eight sessions of 2-hours each in July -September with the following main topics: \begin{enumerate} \item Format and name of the competition \item Scheduling of the academic programme \item Vetting of submitted questions \item Short-listing of questions for the competition and assigning of each short-listed task to a reviewer (member of AC charged with independently solving the problem, editing the question, and working out a detailed marking scheme). \item Discussion of observational questions and their implementation \item Discussion of theoretical questions and their implementation \item Discussion of data analysis questions and their implementation \item Discussion of team tasks for the Team Competition. \end{enumerate}

-The final tasks were typeset in the standard IOAA format (Word template - in {\emph{Google}} doc) and marking schemes in the IOAA format (LaTeX template).
+The final tasks were typeset in the standard IOAA format (using a template in {\emph{Google Docs}}) and marking schemes in the IOAA format (LaTeX template).
 Most were checked by the author and the AC reviewer.
 Some of the tasks required substantial modification for clarity, level of difficulty and for making the solutions language-independent.
-The marking schemes were required to be re-written in a detailed manner for all tasks.
-Worked out solutions that could follow through an earlier mistake were produced by the reviewers in a spreadsheet or Python Notebooks.
+The marking schemes were required to be rewritten in a detailed manner for all tasks.
+Solutions that accommodated for potential earlier mistakes were worked out by the reviewers and recorded in a spreadsheet or Jupyter Notebooks.

-During the grading, several AC members were assigned the role of head examiner for different tasks and they contributed to resolving grading discrepancies alongside with head examiners from the local academic committee.
+During the grading, several AC members were assigned the role of head examiner for different tasks and they contributed to resolving grading discrepancies alongside head examiners from the local academic committee.